 Section 111 of the Water Industry Act, 1991, prohibits the disposal of harmful substances into public sewers or drains communicating to a public sewer.
 These include anything that would damage the fabric of the sewer system, interfere with the free flow of the sewer, or prejudicially affect the treatment works.
-Also any substance that is dangerous, would cause a nuisance or would be injurious or likely to cause injury to health entrusted to appropriately qualified and experienced people, for whose guidance it has been prepared.
+Also, any substance that is dangerous, would cause a nuisance or would be injurious or likely to cause injury to health.